12 Tasty Cointreau Substitutes to Try in 2025

 5. Campari

 Another interesting replacement for Cointreau is Campari.
 This vibrant red Italian aperitif is revered for its complex and bitter taste.
-Made from a blend of 68 different herbs and spices, including bitter orange peel, rhubarb, and quinine, it imparts an intense and invigorating flavor with a lingering bitter finish.
-Whether enjoyed on the rocks or in inventive Campari cocktails, it makes for a bold and distinctive drink that is sure to tantalize the taste buds.
+Made from a blend of 68 different herbs and spices, including bitter orange peel, rhubarb, and quinine, it has an intense and invigorating flavor with a lingering bitter finish.
+Whether enjoyed on the rocks or in inventive Campari cocktails, it delivers a bold and distinctive drink that’s sure to tantalize the taste buds.

 6. Combier Liqueur d’Orange